Jesper941/Pizzeria/TESTING.md

 Full testing was performed on the following devices, and additional testing for other devices was carried out using developer tools:

-Laptop, Mobile M, Mobile L, and Tablet.
+Laptop, Mobile M, Mobile L and Tablet.

 Each device tested the site using the following browsers:

-Google Chrome on Windows.
+Google Chrome on and Windows.

 `Index Page`